Emerald Ash Borer

 Why is emerald ash borer a problem?

-Ash trees are very common in the Western United States due to their drought tolerance and were extensively planted throughout Colorado’s Front Range.
+Ash trees are very common and have been extensively planted in the Western United States due to their drought tolerance.
 Larvae feed under tree bark, disrupting water and nutrient flow, leading to severe tree damage and even death within 3 to 5 years if left untreated.
 Tree removal, replacement, and treatment can lead to huge economic impact for homeowners and cities.
 Loss of ash trees can disrupt local ecosystems and reduce shade cover.

 Larva of emerald ash borer